lowjoel/kvm-guest-drivers-windows-wiki/Building-the-drivers-using-Windows-11--EWDK.md

-Recommended environment for drivers build: EWDK 2022
+Recommended environment for drivers build: Windows 11 EWDK

 **Note:**
-* **At the moment of transition to EWDK, the drivers will be built using EWDK 2022.**
+* **At the moment of transition to EWDK, the drivers will be built using Windows 11 EWDK.**
-* **Currently usage of EWDK 2022 is blocked by the following issues: the need to separate SDV build (all the drivers should have SDV logs), CodeQL analysis errors, and ARM64 build error.**
+* **Currently usage of Windows 11 EWDK is blocked by the following issues: the need to separate SDV build (all the drivers should have SDV logs), CodeQL analysis errors, and ARM64 build error.**

 The building of drivers for the following operating systems is not supported by the batch build procedure:
 * Windows XP / Server 2003